Ichimoku Cloud Indicator Guide

 How to trade using the Ichimoku signals cloud indicator?

 Once the lines are plotted, traders can easily see the cloud which is defined as the region between the Leading Span A and leading span B lines.
 Those two lines can specify the market direction.
-Whereas the relationships between the Conversion boundary (Tenkan Sen), the Base boundary ( Kijun Sen ), and the price are proper to recognize trading signals.
+Whereas the relationships between the Conversion boundary (Tenkan Sen), the Base boundary ( Kijun Sen ), and the price are proper to recognize trading signals based on this default Metatrader Indicator.

 To maximize its effectiveness, traders can use Ichimoku cloud in conjunction with another MT4 indicator such as the Relative_Strength_Index.
 Using both indicators can help you to confirm the current direction.
 There are two ways to identify this direction using the cloud: